wp-plugins/contact-coldform/readme.txt

 == Description ==

 [Contact Coldform](http://perishablepress.com/contact-coldform/) is a secure, lightweight, flexible contact form with plenty of options and squeaky clean markup.
 Coldform blocks spam while making it easy for your visitors to contact you from your WordPress-powered website.
 The comprehensive Settings Page makes it easy to take full control with plenty of options and several built-in themes for styling the form.
-Coldform delivers everything you need and nothing you don’t -- no frills, no gimmicks, just pure contact-form satisfaction.
+Coldform delivers everything you need and nothing you don&rsquo;t -- no frills, no gimmicks, just pure contact-form satisfaction.

 **Overview**